 The LDAPviewer (LV) Project was started with the following sets of objectives:

-Provide a high quality LDAP/DSML Viewer or Browser with an easy to use (intuitive) interface for the casual LDAP user that hides as much LDAP detail as practical.
+Provide a high quality LDAP/DSML Viewer or Browser with an easy to use (intuitive) interface for the casual user that hides as much LDAP detail as practical.

 Provide minimal configuration of LDAP access security for the casual user.